 Stance on Sustainability

-The Toyota Tsusho Group has positioned its corporate philosophy of living and prospering together with people, society, and the planet, and to be a value-generating corporation that contributes to the creation of prosperous societies, as its highest unchanging concept, which should be handed down through the generations.
-The Toyota Tsusho Group has enhanced its corporate value by engaging in environment-friendly businesses and developing human resources who are valuable to and contribute to society.
+Toyota Tsusho has positioned its corporate philosophy of "Living and prospering together with people, society, and the planet to be a value-generating corporation that contributes to the creation of prosperous societies" as its highest unchanging concept, which should be handed down through the generations.
+The company has enhanced its corporate value by engaging in environment-friendly businesses and developing human resources who are valuable to and contribute to society.

 The world today is facing such problems as abnormal weather related to climate change, forest destruction, resource exhaustion, and human rights issues.
-When conducting business activities, the environment and society do not simply need to be "considered," rather, they are "prerequisites" for engaging in business, making them essentially targets for our business today.
-In this context, Toyota Tsusho is developing its conventional corporate social responsibility (CSR) activities and enhancing its initiatives aimed at realizing a sustainable society with a long-term perspective based on environmental, social, and governance (ESG) viewpoints.
+When conducting business activities, the environment and society do not simply need to be "considered," rather, they are "prerequisites" for engaging in business, essentially making them targets for our business today.
+For companies, environmental and social issues are both risks and opportunities.
+In this context, Toyota Tsusho is developing its conventional corporate social responsibility (CSR) activities and enhancing its initiatives aimed at realizing a sustainable society with a long-term perspective based on ESG viewpoints.

-While engaging in sustainable management, Toyota Tsusho identified Key Sustainability Issues (Materiality) that it will address with priority.
-Focusing on these six Materialities, we are tackling various social issues to achieve our corporate philosophy by pursuing our Global Vision to “Be the Right ONE” and become an irreplaceable and one-and-only presence.
+While engaging in sustainable management, Toyota Tsusho identified Key Sustainability Issues (Materiality*) that it will address with priority.
+Focusing on these six material issues, we are tackling various social issues to achieve our corporate philosophy by pursuing our Global Vision to "Be the Right ONE" and become a one-and-only, essential presence.

 6 CSR materialities